ornelasf1/review-the-reviews/README.md

 ```
 docker pull redis
 ```
+To use encrypted secrets, obtain the master key and store in `config/master.key`

 ## Start dev environment
 *Note: Because Foreman is broken, we have to use 2 cmd prompts.
 Foreman is used to start multiple services at once.
 Normally Foreman is ran by running the script `bin/dev`*